MetPX/sarracenia/doc/sr_watch.1.rst

 The [*-u|--url url*] option specifies the location from which subscribers will download the file.
 There is usually one post per file.
-If the URL specifies a directory, *dd_watches* create a posts for any time a file in that directory that is created, modified or deleted.
+If the URL specifies a directory, *sr_watches* create a posts for any time a file in that directory that is created, modified or deleted.
-If the *url* specifies a file,  *dd_watch*  watches that only that file.
+If the *url* specifies a file,  *sr_watch*  watches that only that file.

 format of argument to the *url* option::